ibrahim-kocyigit/ibm-data-science-professional-certificate/01-what-is-data-science/glossary.md

 **Commodity Hardware**
 Standard, off-the-shelf hardware components, are used in a big data cluster, offering cost-effective solutions for storage and processing without relying on specialized hardware.

+**Computational Thinking**
+Breaking problems into smaller parts and using algorithms, logic, and abstraction to develop solutions.
+Often used but not limited to computer science.

 **Data Algorithms**
 Computational procedures and mathematical models used to process and analyze data made accessible in the cloud for data scientists to deploy on large datasets efficiently.

+**Data Clusters**
+A group of similar, related data points distinct from other clusters.

 **Data File Types**
 A computer file configuration is desired to store data in a specific way.